-A colleague of mine directed me this morning to an Irish Times article which explained the consequences of a no-deal Brexit on our supermarket industry.
+A colleague of mine directed me to an Irish Times article which explained the consequences of a no-deal Brexit on our supermarket industry.
 One of these ramifications is that Lyons tea (which is produced in the UK) could see a price hike of up to 20%.

 However, I didn't really care because I am a Barry's Tea girl to my culchie bones.
 It's better tasting tea and had better TV ads.
 While I pondered over my love of the Irish staple, I thought of those TV ads of yore and realised just how very privileged we were to have them on our television screens.

 Related: 10 best places to go for tea and scones